-I started getting serious about traveling when I was in my early 60s.
+I started getting serious about traveling in retirement when I was in my early 60s.
 Before then, I had kids to raise, then college and weddings to pay for.
-After that it became my turn to do something for me.
-It was time to look at the best vacations for 60 year olds.
+After that, it became my turn to do something for me.
+It was time to look at the best vacations for 60-year-olds.

-USA Today reported that Dr. David Lipschitz, noted geriatrician and author, believes travel helps senior citizens live longer lives.
+According to USA Today, Dr. David Lipschitz, noted geriatrician and author, believes travel helps senior citizens live longer lives.
 I completely agree.

 Travel Far and Wide